faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 * **1922**&nbsp; Failure to publicize issues with Book of Mormon historicity.

     Significant issues with Book of Mormon historicity were [made known to all of the LDS leadership in 1922](https://scholarworks.unr.edu/handle/11714/6712).[^montez]  B.H.
-Roberts wrote up these issues in [a series of long essays](https://en.wikipedia.org/wiki/Studies_of_the_Book_of_Mormon).
+Roberts cataloged and explored these issues in [a series of long essays](https://en.wikipedia.org/wiki/Studies_of_the_Book_of_Mormon).
 Arguably, LDS leadership could have published or made these studies more widely available.

 * **~1930s--1963**&nbsp; Knowledge of the 1832 First Vision account was suppressed

-    The 1832 First Vision account [was suppressed between 11 and ~30 years]({{ "/1832-first-vision-account-suppressed/" | relative_url }}).
+    The 1832 First Vision account appears to have been [suppressed between 11 and ~30 years]({{ "/1832-first-vision-account-suppressed/" | relative_url }}).

 * **~1970-1993**&nbsp; Arrington describes efforts to prevent 'real' history from being published

-    In journals and diary entries, Leonard Arrington---first professional historian appointed Church Historian---documented [suppressive attitudes and actions]({{ "/leonard-arrington-and-real-history/" | relative_url }}):
+    In journals and diary entries, Leonard Arrington---first professional historian appointed as Church Historian---documented [suppressive attitudes and actions]({{ "/leonard-arrington-and-real-history/" | relative_url }}):

     * records "dissappear[ing] from scrutiny"
     * "we are not required to tell the whole truth"
-    * "will not stand for our ‘real’ history"
+    * "[LDS leadership] will not stand for our ‘real’ history"
     * "want prophets without warts"
     * "do not want the church to promulgate historical truth"